neurord/stochdiff/README.rst

         <!-- default largest size for elements in bulk volumes, microns -->
         <defaultMaxElementSide>0.2</defaultMaxElementSide>
-        <MaxElementSide region="dendrite">0.4</MaxElementSide>
+        <maxElementSide region="dendrite">0.4</maxElementSide>
      </discretization>

 The actual size of the elements depends on the total radius or length of the compartment, and also the constraint that there are an odd number of voxels across the radius of the structure.
-The maxelementsize is approximately the maximum that you will achieve.
-I.e., with a MaxElemetSide of 0.4, you may generate subvolumes of size 0.33, depending on the size of the compartment.
-It calculates the length of compartment, divided by MaxElementSide.
+The maxElementSize is approximately the maximum that you will achieve.
+I.e., with a maxElemetSide of 0.4, you may generate subvolumes of size 0.33, depending on the size of the compartment.
+It calculates the length of compartment, divided by maxElementSide.
 Then, it determines the number of subvolumes along the length by rounding the results.
 Then, it divides length by number of compartments to yield the actual element size.
 Thus, you can end up with a value slightly larger than max element size.

 .. warning::

-    If maxelementsize is large enough to create only a single voxel in the height dimension (single submembrane voxel and no cytosolic voxels) then the initial condition specification
+    If maxElementSize is large enough to create only a single voxel in the height dimension (single submembrane voxel and no cytosolic voxels) then the initial condition specification
     <SurfaceDensitySet> will give half the total number of molecules compared to smaller
-    maxelementsize producing two submembrane voxels with 1 or more cytosolic voxels.
+    maxElementSize producing two submembrane voxels with 1 or more cytosolic voxels.

 The timestep statement specifies the time step, in milliseconds, used in fixed step calculations: